evanca/quick-portfolio/projects/s2nl/s2nl_project.md

 [NYCEMF2021 Concert Program](/files/2021-Program-Book.pdf)

-#### Performances 6: International Conference on Computer Music
+#### Performance 6: International Conference on Computer Music
-The piece has also been performed (audio only) at the International Conference on Computer Music at Santiago Chile on July 25th 2021.
+The piece has also been performed (music only) at the International Conference on Computer Music at Santiago Chile on July 25th 2021.

 <img src="images/ICMC Santiago Chile 2021.png?raw=true"/><br/>